gobeyondidentity/developer-docs/docs/platform-overview/architecture.md

 ### Applications
 An application in the Beyond Identity Cloud represents your application (e.g. AcmeCorp Android App, Todo-List iOS App, etc) that has embedded a Beyond Identity SDK.
 A realm can have many applications.

+## Beyond Identity Authenticators

+### Embeddable SDKs
+The SDKs are primarily responsible for handling all cryptographic operations that occur on the end users device such as creating passkeys, and logging in with a passkey.
+Currently Beyond Identity provides SDKs for the following platforms:
+ - Web (Javascript)
+ - iOS (Swift)
+ - Android (Kotlin)
+ - React Native (Coming Soon)
+ - Flutter (Coming Soon)

+### Hosted Web Authenticator (Early Access)
+The hosted web authenticator is a Beyond Identity hosted page that contains the javascript SDK.
+Think of this as a wallet, hosted by Beyond Identity Cloud, that can be used to hold an identity's credentials.